typeorm/typeorm/docs/decorator-reference.md

 -   `type: ColumnType` - Column type.
 One of the [supported column types](entities.md#column-types).
 -   `name: string` - Column name in the database table.
-    By default the column name is generated from the name of the property.
+    By default, the column name is generated from the name of the property.
     You can change it by specifying your own name.
 -   `length: string|number` - Column type's length.
 For example, if you want to create `varchar(150)` type you specify column type and length options.